 git pull # make sure you have the most up to date code

-git checkout -b <branch-name> # will creat a branch with <branch-name>
+git checkout -b <branch-name> # will create a branch with <branch-name>

 Please make sure that your branch matches the above format described in